pr0m1th3as/ollama-hpp/README.md

 ```

 ## Quick Start
 Download the header in singleheader/ollama.hpp and include it with your project to get started.
 No additional files or linking are required.
-C++11 is the minimum required language specification and C++14/17/20 are also supported.
+C++11 is the minimum required language specification and standards up to C++26 are supported.

 For example:
 `g++ your_source_file.cpp -Iollama-hpp/singleheader -std=c++11`